-North West Road route
+North West Relief Road

 Shrewsbury & Atcham Constituency Labour Party (CLP) has adopted policy to formally oppose the building of the new North West Road (NWR).